StephanHCB/go-mailer-service/README.md

 _One problem I faced in both cases was that the field names all had to be adjusted to match the ECS standard.
 Another thing that could be a ready-made library, really._

+### Requirement: Persistence

+For relational databases, [jinzhu/gorm](https://github.com/jinzhu/gorm) is the go-to object relational mapper.

+Further options for nosql or high throughput situations exist, such as [upper.io/db.v3](https://upper.io/db.v3), but for our purposes, gorm is just fine.

+See [go-campaign-service](https://github.com/StephanHCB/go-campaign-service) for further details and an example, as this service does not need any persistence.

 ### Requirement: Testing

 In go, unit tests reside in the package directory, in files called `*_test.go`.